2024 DRI Product Liability Conference

 Blessings in a Backpack Who Will Feed the Kids this Weekend?

 Please join us in supporting Blessings in a Backpack, an organization that mobilizes communities, individuals, and resources to provide food on the weekends for school-aged children across America who might otherwise go hungry.
-Seminar attendees will have the opportunity to fill bags of food on the way to the joint networking lunch on Thursday, January 18th.
-Feeding a child before you feed yourself is a wonderful way to support children and families in the Phoenix community.
+Seminar attendees will have the opportunity to fill bags of food on the way to the joint networking lunch on Thursday, February 8.
+Feeding a child before you feed yourself is a wonderful way to support children and families in the Denver community.

 Donate to Blessings in a Backpack